DNNX/itzavishay.github.io/_posts/2020-03-05-oss-contribution.markdown

  * Asked some questions in [the Rust zulip chat](https://rust-lang.zulipchat.com/).

  * Read the [LSP Specification](https://microsoft.github.io/language-server-protocol/specifications/specification-current), more specifically - [textDocument_completion](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_completion).
-Thanks to that, I now understood that I'll need to return a snippet in the following form:
+Thanks to that, I understood that I'll need to return a snippet in the following form:

 ```Rust
 function_name(${1:arg_a}, ${2:arg_b})$0